3ch01c/3ch01c.github.io/docs/k8s.md

    sudo systemctl restart containerd
    ```

+1. If it still doesn't want to start up, `sudo kubeadm reset`, restart your server, and try `sudo kubeadm init` again.

 After initialization completes, copy the cluster configuration to your local account so you can communicate with the cluster.

 ```sh